Testimony of the Day

 To me, after reading and researching Maria’s ketosis method, it makes complete sense and will not be turning back!”
 Sienna

-If you want to learn more on the keto adapted diet that Sienna is referring to, check out my new book: Keto-Adapted!
+If you want to learn more about the keto-adapted diet that Sienna is referring to, check out my new book: Keto-Adapted!

 Cholesterol is not the bad guy that we have vilified; it is vital for every cell in your body.
 You cannot live one day without it!
 It does not damage arteries, it repairs arteries!
-I like to refer to cholesterol as the fire fighters in our body.
+I like to refer to cholesterol as the firefighters in our bodies.
 They help stop the inflammation that is occurring.
 When you kill the firefighters (cholesterol), sure your cholesterol numbers will go down, but did the inflammation (fire) go away?
 No, it didn’t.

 Cholesterol is so important to the human body that nature has devised a backup plan in the event your diet falls short.
 When that happens, your liver steps in to make cholesterol to give your body a baseline level.
 The high levels of insulin that are released in a low-fat, high-carb diet also trigger the body to tap off leftover blood sugar into the liver to make cholesterol and triglycerides which are used for energy and fat storage.